beetapp/beeteos-js/README.md

 # BeeteosJS

-BeeteosJS is a client library for interaction with Beet (https://github.com/beetapp/beeteos).
+BeeteosJS is a client library for interaction with beeteos (https://github.com/beetapp/beeteos).

 ## Installation